 Lunch from the university’s Mensa (German for canteen) will range from €2 to €3.
 Freshly brewed coffee will cost only €1.

 Eating out, on the other hand, could be very expensive and patrons are expected to tip the waiter or waitress.
 A German restaurant will easily cost €10 per meal.

 There are however plenty of cheaper alternatives.
 A kebab set costs between €3 to €5 while Chinese takeaways will cost about €5 to €7.

 Universities will usually charge students a semester contribution.
-This will cover learning material and often, the public transportation fee for the entire semester as well.
+This will cover student services and often, the public transportation fee for the entire semester.

 In most cities, students will be able to travel within their university city with their student card.
 Therefore, they will not need to incur additional cost for public transportation.
 For longer distance, there are cheap flights and other special conditional discounts.